jcz208/jcz208.github.io/_posts/2020-09-03-life_analogized.md

 Life is like general relativity, in that a lot depends on your frame of reference, so you should probably choose one that doesn't involve being a bitch.

 Life is like anything that Cantor did, in that it'll probably make you go crazy too.

+Life is like this blog post, in that you can pretty much twist anything into a half-applicable "definition" of it.